bakzonehey/create-your-own-adventure/english/wake-up/vigilante/drugged/drugged.md

 You forgot you were about to protest how the hands were touching your butts and between your thighs.

-"...id you notice how she found the criminals before we do, every ti..."
+"...id you notice?
+She found the criminals before we do, every ti..."

 Your world [turn complete dark](../end/end.md) again.